-Two main film grain use cases are presented below:
+Three main film grain use cases are presented below:

-1. The first use case of film grain synthesis is artistic intent: recreate the film grain at the decoder side, which was unavoidably lost by compression involved in content distribution at practical bitrates.
+The first use case of film grain synthesis is artistic intent recovery: recreate the film grain at the decoder side, which was unavoidably lost by compression involved in content distribution at practical bitrates.
 In this case, the film grain is considered to be a significant aspect of the video, and the content provider wants it to be part of the user experience.
 Preserving film grain through video compression would require too high bit rates for applications such as adaptive streaming and broadcasting.
 On the other hand, removing film grain allows using the full potential of video compression technologies, while requiring film grain synthesis after decoding.

+The second use case is the artistic intent simulation: focusing on areas where the grain added to the content serves some artistic effects such as the depth increased perception.
+Similarly to the artistic intent recovery scenario, the simulated film grain also provides a movie effect while preserving the impacts of the grain noise on the coding efficiency.

-2. The second use case, which can also complement the first one, is the masking of compression impairments, like blocking, banding, “mosquito” noise, etc., including impairments due to quantization.
+The third use case, which can also complement the first ones, is the masking of compression impairments, like blocking, banding, “mosquito” noise, etc., including impairments due to quantization.
 If there is no artistic intent, then the constraints on film grain model accuracy can be relaxed.
 For this use case, the encoder can adjust film grain parameters to fit the coding parameters, so that the intended defect masking is effective (e.g. by adjusting noise amplitude based on quantization step sizes).

 …